Muppet*Vision 3D: Closure

+In May 2025, Disney confirmed that they would be recording the show for preservation purposes.
+Cast members were allowed to sign up to be part of the taped audience, which took place on May 14.
+In February 2026, Brian Henson, son of Jim Henson, said that the show was recorded with virtual reality cameras, and the recording would be made available on the Apple Vision Pro and other VR headsets in the future.
+The final performance on June 7 was marked with a public appearance by Heather Henson, the daughter of Jim Henson.

 Disney California Adventure (2001–2014)

 Muppet*Vision 3D debuted as an opening day attraction at Disney California Adventure on February 8, 2001, almost ten years after its Walt Disney World debut.
 Throughout the attraction's operation at Disney California Adventure, the theater was used to present sneak peeks of Tron: Legacy, Frankenweenie, and Oz the Great and Powerful.

 Closure

-The California Adventure location closed on November 1, 2014, in what was originally supposed to be a temporary closure, but in May 2015, Disney confirmed that the attraction's closure was permanent.
+The attraction closed on November 1, 2014, in what was originally supposed to be a temporary closure, but in May 2015, Disney confirmed that the attraction's closure was permanent.
 On January 7, 2015, the theater at Disney California Adventure began operating as the Crown Jewel Theatre and presented For the First Time in Forever: A Frozen Sing-Along Celebration, a musical stage show based on Frozen.
 The attraction operated until April 17, 2016.
 The location was renamed to the Sunset Showcase Theater and began showing Walt Disney Pictures film previews in May 2016.
 In April 2019, the Sunset Showcase Theater began showing Mickey's PhilharMagic.